You could spend a lifetime on tour and still not run short of interesting wineries to visit around the world.

-Let’s start with the aforementioned road trip.
-You could spend several months touring the more than 70 wineries in New Zealand’s Hawke’s Bay alone, but Te Mata, founded in 1896, is one not to miss.
+New Zealand is a trip of a lifetime for many visitors, and you could probably spend several weeks touring the more than 70 wineries in Hawke’s Bay alone.
+If you do go, then Te Mata, founded in 1896, is one not to miss.

-‘Try the estate’s extensive range, including library vintages, and book a VIP tasting of flagship wine Coleraine in the cellar,’ says Decanter contributor Amanda Barnes.
+‘Try the estate’s extensive range, including library vintages, and book a VIP tasting of flagship wine Coleraine in the cellar,’ said Decanter contributor Amanda Barnes.

 Most people couldn’t believe that New Zealand might have a future as a red wine producer until Coleraine showed how good a Bordeaux blend could be from this part of the world.
 You can get to the Pinots later in the trip.

 Tours at Te Mata must be booked 24 hours in advance and the cellar door is open every day in the summer months, November to April.
 In winter, it’s closed Sundays and by appointment only on Mondays and Tuesdays.